 By treating the malt, these flavors can be balanced and controlled to give a more full-bodied taste.
-In order to achieve that smoky taste that most drinkers are looking for, especially when drinking a Scotch, most distilleries will actually treat the malt by using the smoke from peat moss.
+In order to achieve that smoky taste that Scotch drinkers are looking for, most distilleries will actually treat the malt by using the smoke from peat moss.
 It sounds simple enough, but this process gives the grains incredible bodies of flavor.

 As previously mentioned, the majority of the whisky’s flavors are imparted during the distillation process.
 During this process, the whiskey interacts with many fusel oils and congeners, which can have a drastic impact on the batch’s overall flavor.

 Fusel oils are oils that have higher alcohol contents than even ethanol and can be highly toxic.
 They also have a strong smell that many people find disagreeable.
 When there is an excess of these fusel oils, the entire batch is considered defective.
 In order to remove these unwanted flavors, many American distillers use a secondary filtration method employing linen, sand, gravel, or even charcoal.
 By filtering the whisky in this manner, the overall flavor is drastically improved.